-Reduction of Credit
+Transfer of Credit

-Students must complete a minimum of 72 graduate credits, which may be reduced by a maximum of 30 credits from a completed master's degree in civil engineering or other related fields.
-Reduction of credit requires the approval of the program director or designee and the dean or designee of the school.
-They determine whether the credits are eligible for reduction of credit and applicable to the degree program and the number of credits to be reduced.
+Students must complete a minimum of 72 graduate credits.
+A maximum of 30 credits from a completed master's degree in civil engineering or other related fields may be applied to this program.
+Transfer of credit, AP.6.5. (https://catalog.gmu.edu/policies/academic/graduate-policies/#ap-6-5), requires the approval of the program director or designee and the dean or designee of the school.
+They determine whether the credits are eligible for transfer, if they are applicable to the degree program and the total number of credits to be transferred.